 And as handsome as he is, Martin Henderson is no Darcy ( to be fair, I need to mention here, that in my mind – there is just ONE Mr. Darcy, so no one else would work anyway, but we will come to that later).

 As far as the rest of the cast, I believe they got the basic character sketches right, much better than the next adaptation that I am going to mention.
 Also, peppy Bollywood numbers are a definite improvement over stuffy balls (though there are far too many of them).

-Overall – It is a decent one-time watch, but not a true adaptation.
-So if you don’t mind a diluted/altered version, this one is available on Netflix in English (streaming plan), and also on Amazon here – Bride and Prejudice.
+OVERALL – It is a decent one-time watch, but not a true adaptation.
+So if you don’t mind a diluted/altered version, as of this writing, this one is available on Netflix in English (streaming plan), and it’s always available on Amazon here – Bride and Prejudice.

 Pride & Prejudice – Movie (2005) ( Featuring Matthew MacFadyen & Keira Knightley)

 This is the first thing that pops up on google if you try to search Pride and Prejudice adaptations, and Matthew MacFadyen will come up as Mr. Darcy, which I feel is SO unfortunate, because I really disliked this adaptation in so many ways!

 The irony here is that while this is more of a true adaptation than the earlier one I mentioned, they have done a horrible job of translating it on screen – they tried to copy the content, but butchered the essence of the story.

 The character sketches are not true to the book – the most annoying alterations were to the lead pair – Lizzy was shown as this overly giggly, yet tomboyish character (though Keira Knightley acted well); and Darcy – ugh! – I am sure that Jane Austen must have turned in her grave seeing Matthew MacFadyen cast as Mr. Darcy.
 He doesn’t look the part, nor can he act!